-Swedish bilateral aid to Tanzania has totaled \$6.08 billion, or 8.4 percent of total Swedish bilateral ODA, between 1962 and 2013.
-This deems Tanzania
+Swedish bilateral aid to Tanzania has totaled \$6.08 billion, or 8.4 percent of total Swedish bilateral ODA, between 1962 and 2013.34 This deems Tanzania

-&lt;sup>34 These dollar amounts are in constant 2013 prices.
+34 These dollar amounts are in constant 2013 prices.
 The unit of currency is the United States dollar.
 At the time of obtaining ODA flow data for this evaluation, the latest year for which data were available was 2013.
 There was one exception to this for Swedish sectoral data.
 These data for 1965 and 1972 were taken from documents obtained from the Swedish National Archive.
 Details of these documents are available from the authors of this report.
-For activity and sector data, the latest year for which data were 1960 and 1973, respectively.
+For activity and sector data, the latest year for which data were available was 2014.
+In OECD (2015a), the earliest years for which ODA flow and activities and sector data were 1960 and 1973, respectively.
 These was an attempt to used data from databases held by Sida, but this proved unfruitful owing to the data for 1989 to 1997 not being coded by sector.
-Finally, for reason or reasons unknown, Swedish National Archives.
+Finally, for reason or reasons unknown, Swedish ODA data for 1966 are not provided in OECD (2015a) and could not be located at the Swedish National Archives.
 This explains the gap in the chart lines displaying Swedish ODA flows in the relevant figures shown below.